brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/8_MigrationP1toFSku.md

          - Click on **Upload** > **Upload a file** and select the .pbix file you downloaded.
          - Update data sources and connections to point to the new F64 capacity.
       2. **Recreate Dashboards**: Manually recreate the dashboards in the F64 capacity by pinning the necessary visuals from the imported reports.

+> [!NOTE]
+> Verify the `migration and documentation` are steps recommended for `both approaches, same region migration or across region`.

 7. **Verify Migration**:
    - **Check Functionality**:
       1. **Verify Data Integrity**: